Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 1. Note that the tempo changes and pitch bends will not work for musicpy daw, but there are some ways to work out.
    For tempo changes, with `normalize_tempo` function, you can normalize a chord type or a piece type's tempo changes as the tempo changes will straightly appear on the durations and intervals of the notes, which will result in a new chord type or piece type that is essentially the same as before but without tempo changes.
    For pitch bends, it works for SoundFont files, but not for the audio samples.
-The reason that why it is not working for audio samples in the musicpy daw is that currently the pitch of audio samples (audio files) cannot be modified primarily, so pitch bends are ignored by musicpy daw when using audio samples, but I write codes to make this works with the loaded SounFont files, so if you are using SoundFont files as sound modules on the channels, then it will work perfectly.
+The reason that why it is not working for audio samples in the musicpy daw is that currently the pitch of audio samples (audio files) cannot be modified primarily, so pitch bends are ignored by musicpy daw when using audio samples, but I write codes to make this works with the loaded SounFont files, so if you are using SoundFont files as instruments on the channels, then it will work perfectly.
-   If you want to have pitch bends in the exported audio files when using audio samples, you can have audio samples that is pitch bend itself in the sound modules and set a special pitch with pitch bends audio samples in the mappings of channels.
+   If you want to have pitch bends in the exported audio files when using audio samples, you can have audio samples that is pitch bend itself in the instruments and set a special pitch with pitch bends audio samples in the mappings of channels.

 2. If you hear some crackles sounds when notes start or end when playing or in the exported audio files, you can add some little fade effects to each note in the chord types or piece types to remove the crackles sounds,